Thomasville packaging company to expand

-THOMASVILLE — A Thomasville packaging manufacturer plans to create 37 new jobs in a $15 million expansion, the office of Gov. Roy Cooper announced this week.
+THOMASVILLE — A Thomasville packaging manufacturer plans to create 37 new jobs in a $15 million expansion, the office of Gov. Roy Cooper announced Tuesday.

 “We’ve seen a substantial scaling of the business since then, resulting in the need for additional space and equipment,” Joe Abbandonato, president and CEO of Imaflex, said in a news release.
 “This (expansion) accommodates our needs, thus ensuring our long-term growth and competitiveness.
 In turn, it will benefit our current employees, while also creating new job opportunities in North Carolina.”